Super Bowl LX halftime show: Background

-On September 9, 2025, it was reported that NFL commissioner Roger Goodell hinted that American singer-songwriter Taylor Swift could be headlining the halftime show.
-He said when asked if it's possible that Swift could do the show on February 8, 2026: "We would always love to have Taylor play.
+On September 9, 2025, it was reported that NFL commissioner Roger Goodell hinted that singer-songwriter Taylor Swift could be the headliner for the halftime show.
+He said when asked if it is possible that Swift could do the show: "We would always love to have [Swift] play.
 She is a special, special talent, and obviously she would be welcome at any time".
-When asked by co-host Savannah Guthrie if an appearance from Swift was in the works, Goodell said "I can't tell you anything about it".
-Swift, for the third time out of the past four years, declined the opportunity.
-It was initially reported that Swift had asked for an appearance fee and full copyright over the show, which the NFL does not provide to performers.
-However, Swift later stated that she had rejected the possibility during early conversations with Roc Nation because she was unwilling to perform in a game in which her fiance Travis Kelce could be a participant, since it would detract from her enjoyment of the game by having to focus on the details of a concert.
+When asked by Today co-host Savannah Guthrie if an appearance from Swift was in the works, Goodell said "I can't tell you anything about it."

-Billboard also previously reported that potential headliners included Lady Gaga (who previously headlined the 2017 Super Bowl LI halftime show), Mariah Carey, Justin Bieber, Drake, BTS, Green Day, Metallica and Jay-Z. Adele and Miley Cyrus were also reported to be in talks, with Adele reportedly turning it down.
+It was initially reported that Swift had asked for an appearance fee and full copyrights to the show, which the NFL does not provide to performers.
+However, Swift later said that she had rejected the possibility during early conversations with Roc Nation because she was unwilling to perform in a game in which her then-fiancé Travis Kelce could be a participant, since it would detract from her enjoyment of the game by having to focus on the details of a concert.
+Swift's concerns no longer applied after Kelce's team, the Kansas City Chiefs, were eliminated from postseason contention on December 14, 2025.
+Billboard also speculated that potential headliners included Lady Gaga (who headlined the Super Bowl LI halftime show in 2017), Mariah Carey, Justin Bieber, Drake, BTS, Green Day, Metallica, and Jay-Z.